evangeliazve/aacl-public/README.md

 # Predicting Emerging Topics from Outliers

-This repository contains reproducibility materials for the paper:
+Reproducibility materials for:

 ```text
 Predicting Emerging Topics from Outliers:
 A Prospective Study of Weak Signals in Embedding Space
 ```

-The repository provides released feature matrices, machine-learning results, agreement outputs, SHAP interpretation tables, and scripts for reproducing the supervised-stage experiments.
+The repository includes the released feature matrices, machine-learning result workbooks, agreement outputs, SHAP interpretation tables, and scripts used to rerun the supervised-stage experiments.

 ---

-## Repository structure
+## Repository layout

 ```text
 CONFIG/